 Homeowners insurance protects your home and personal belongings from wind damage caused by tornadoes.
 Your policy also covers hail, fallen tree damage and removal, and debris removal.
-Similar to hurricane losses, your insurer may also require you to pay a separate wind/hail deductible if your home is damaged by a tornado.
-Water damage from wind-driven rain during a tornado may also be covered in the event that your roof is damaged and rainwater gets in.
+Similar to hurricane losses, many insurers in tornado-prone states may also require you to pay a separate wind/hail deductible if your home is damaged by a tornado.
+Water damage from wind-driven rain during a tornado may also be covered in the event that your roof or windows are damaged and rainwater gets in.

 Homeowners insurance typically protects your property from fire and smoke damage from wildfires.
 However, if you live in a fire-prone region like California, you may have a difficult time getting coverage.
 Homeowners struggling to find coverage have a couple of options: surplus or excess lines carriers that specialize in high-risk properties, or a Fair Access to Insurance Requirements, or FAIR Plan, which is a high-risk insurance pool offered in most states.

-Yes, volcanic eruptions, airborne shockwaves, fire, ash, fire, explosion, and lava flow are all covered by a standard home insurance policy.
+Volcanic eruptions, airborne shockwaves, fire, ash, explosion, and lava flow are all covered by a standard home insurance policy.

-But there are a few caveats to coverage: Ash is generally only covered if it causes direct physical loss to your personal property, and ash that is scattered on your surrounding land, trees, and shrubs after an eruption would not be removed.
+But there are a few caveats to coverage: Ash is generally only covered if it causes direct physical loss to your personal property, and home insurance won’t help pay to remove ash that is scattered on your surrounding land, trees, and shrubs after an eruption.
 Volcanic effusion, which is water and mud damage caused by a volcano, would also not be covered (but it would be if you have flood insurance).

 Damage from certain natural disasters are covered by standard homeowners insurance, but not all.
 If you live in a region that’s prone to a particular act of God, like flooding and earthquakes, you’ll need to add separate flood and earthquake insurance to your policy to be fully covered.